hui-ts/redcap-ddg/README.md

 ### Usage
 * Configure the eCRF specification data in eCRF spec template.xlsm, which should be used with "Enable Content"
 * Use REDCap DDG.exe to generate the data dictionary according to the specification file
-* Import the generated data dictionary in REDCap to configure the instrument
+* Import the generated data dictionary in REDCap to configure the instruments

 ## Developer
 ### Project structure